product-os/jellyfish/README.md

 Revealing secrets
 -----------------------
 We use [`git secret`](https://git-secret.io/) to safely share secrets used during testing and development.
 Contact someone on the Jellyfish team if you work at Balena and need access.
+See [`product-os/secrets`](https://github.com/product-os/secrets) for more information on how secrets are managed.

 Once you have been given access, you can reveal secrets stored under `.balena/secrets` with:
 ```sh